LoLei/blog/_posts/2015-09-28-Lockscreen.md

 6. You can also create a keyboard shortcut.
 Go to your keyboard settings, shortcuts, create a custom shortcut, as command enter the script name and location again.
 `~/lock.sh`

+And in case you don't know, i3lock can be unlocked just by typing your password when it is active and pressing `Enter`.

 ## Finish
 There you go, you have your own blurry lock screen.